crazy-max/moby/TESTING.md

 You can also explicitly skip either suite by setting (any value) in TEST_SKIP_INTEGRATION and/or TEST_SKIP_INTEGRATION_CLI environment variables.

-Flags specific to each suite can be set in the TESTFLAGS_INTEGRATION and TESTFLAGS_INTEGRATION_CLI environment variables.

 If all you want is to specify a test filter to run, you can set the `TEST_FILTER` environment variable.
 This ends up getting passed directly to `go test -run` (or `go test -check-f`, depending on the test suite).
 It will also